josephngo1204/molecular-property-prediction/README.md

-# Applied Machine Learning in Material Science + Chemistry
+# Predictive Machine Learning in Material Science + Chemistry

 #### A basic collection of all my works and projects thus far in this field, including the following concepts: